 Located 27 miles from Yosemite Valley, close to the stunning Mariposa Grove of giant sequoias, Big Trees Lodge (formerly The Wawona hotel) welcomes visitors in a Victorian-era lodge dating back to 1856.

-The hotel has facilities such as restaurant on site (beautiful!), golf course and swimming pool.
+The hotel has facilities such as restaurant (beautiful!), golf course and swimming pool.

 In winter it also offers opportunities to go snowshoeing and cross-country skiing in winter.